vsrinivas/fuchsia/docs/kernel_cmdline.md

 This option is only supported on Intel x86 platforms.

+## devmgr\.epoch=\<seconds\>

+Sets the initial offset (from the Unix epoch, in seconds) for the UTC clock.
+This is useful for platforms lacking an RTC, where the UTC offset would otherwise remain at 0.

 ## driver.\<name>.disable

 Disables the driver with the given name.
 The driver name comes from the